What is Zonulin?

 When the junctures between cells of the mucosal barrier weaken, intestinal permeability increases.
 This is known as ‘leaky gut.’

 Normally, fluids, electrolytes, and small food particles are able to pass through the mucosal lining.
-However, when leaky gut develops, toxins, pathogens, and large food particles can also permeate the gut barrier.
+However, when a leaky gut develops, toxins, pathogens, and large food particles can also permeate the gut barrier.
 The body then recognizes these substances as foreign invaders, and this triggers an inflammatory immune response.

 Zonulin Testing, Gut Health, and Chronic Disease